 1 large cucumber, thinly sliced

-1 15 ounce can chickpeas, drained and rinsed
+1 15 ounces can chickpeas, drained and rinsed

 harissa, optional, but really good